twitter-archive/distributedlog/docs/operations/deployment.rst

 ++++++++++++++++++

 The `dlog-daemon.sh` script starts the write proxy by announcing it to the `.write_proxy` path under the dl namespace.
-So you could use `zk!<zkservers>!/<namespace_path>/.write_proxy` as the finagle name to access the write proxy cluster.
-It is `zk!127.0.0.1:2181!/messaging/distributedlog/mynamespace/.write_proxy` in the above example.
+So you could use uri in the distributedlog client builder to access the write proxy cluster.

 Verify the setup
 ++++++++++++++++